NOTE: The actual contents and opinions are the sole views of the author who maintains editorial independence.

 Without a doubt, many users liken Android devices to Windows devices, in terms of their propensity for malware.
 Unlike Mac and iOS devices which are generally thought of as safe, Android has its fair share of problems.
 This is largely because the Android operating system is significantly more open than the iOS system, which introduces the possibility of malware intrusion.
-Android malware a.k.a. malicious software is dangerous, but not in the same way that malware on a Windows operating system works.
+Mobile cyber security threats such as Android malware a.k.a. malicious software is dangerous, but not in the same way that malware on a Windows operating system works.
 PCs routinely get infected with viruses, adware, malware, Trojans and phishing attacks.
 However, on Android devices, it is less visible and more subterfuge.
 You likely won’t encounter annoying pop-ups, hijacked browsers, and ransomware as much, but nefarious background processes running on your Android.

 The Best Way to Remove Malware from Android Phones